ChungmanPARK12/ClassicQ/docs/features/listscreen.md

 - Displaying all tracks available in the app in an organized list view.
 - Allowing users to select a specific track to play.
 - Managint inline play/pause, blinking animation for the active item, and 3-second auto-advance across the list.
-- Handling image loading state with a per-item spinner.
+- Handling image loading state with a ClassicQ logo.